AlexanderHott/AlexanderHOtt/README.md

 ## ⚡️ I'm currently

-- 🖊️ Leading the Cyber Security club at my university
+- 🖊️ Leading a Programming club at my university
 - 👨‍💻 hacking into the mainframe
 - 🦀 writing my own language
 - ☕ drinking tea